-The long-awaited adaptation of A Discovery of Witches has finally become available to American audiences this past week.
-And I can tell you that the wait was worth it!
+This excellent production is why limited series are the future of book adaptations.
+The long-awaited adaptation of A Discovery of Witches has finally become available to American audiences this past week and the wait was worth it.
 The paranormal romance/contemporary fantasy series is fantastic!
 Not only is this a fabulous adaptation of the first book in the All Souls Trilogy by Deborah Harkness but it’s an example of how to do an adaptation right.
-This excellent production is why I believe limited series are the future of book adaptations.

-A Discovery of Witches reveals a contemporary fantasy world where witches, vampires, and daemons live secretly amongst humans.
-Diana Bishop is a reluctant witch (and the last descendant of the powerful line of Bishop witches) who works as a historian with a particular interest in alchemy.
-While visiting Oxford to do some alchemy research, she requests the book Ashmole 782 only to discover that it’s full of magic.
-Not only that, the book has been missing for a very long time and includes secrets that every supernatural wants to know!
+A Discovery of Witches introduces a contemporary fantasy world where witches, vampires, and daemons live secretly amongst humans.
+Diana Bishop is a reluctant witch (and the last descendant of the powerful line of Bishop witches) working as a historian with a particular interest in alchemy.
+While visiting Oxford to do some alchemy research, she requests the book Ashmole 782 only to discover it’s full of magic.
+Not only that, the book has been missing for a long time and includes secrets every supernatural wants to know!
 But only Diana can conjure the book.

 A Discovery of Witches TV Review

 Part Harry Potter with a rich fantasy world, part every fantastic paranormal romance with vampires (Moonlight, Being Human), and even part British drama with a period drama influence (the writer from Mr. Selfridge), you’ll love this excellent romantic series.
 It’s refreshingly about adults while also not resorting to vulgarity.
 So, the perfect series to binge if you’ve been waiting for a fantastic paranormal romance series.
 It’s been a while since an amazing supernatural romance series has been on the small screen.
-(The last one arguably The Originals.)
 And this is up there with the best of them.